kdwolski/FitText.js/README.md

+**Note**: This is a forked version of the [real project](https://github.com/davatron5000/FitText.js).
+This version introduces options to set another compressor value for shorter text in the targeted set.
+This is handy if the required compressor agression level between short and long text varies widely.

 # FitText.js, a jQuery plugin for inflating web type
 FitText makes font-sizes flexible.
 Use this plugin on your responsive design to achieve scalable headlines that fill the width of the parent element.